Marriage and Family Therapy

 The marriage and family therapy program is identified by three characteristics.

 The Fuller Tradition.
-Consistent with the Fuller tradition, the members of the marriage and family faculty are representative of denominational diversity and distinguished service in their particular specialties, and stand united in their evangelical commitment, pursuit of academic excellence, and promotion of social concerns.
+Consistent with the Fuller tradition, the members of the marriage and family therapy faculty are representative of denominational diversity and distinguished service in their particular specialties, and stand united in their evangelical commitment, pursuit of academic excellence, and promotion of social concerns.
 The heritage of the Fuller tradition provides a solid foundation for developing a redemptive vision for marriages and families.

 Redemptive Vision for Families.
 The marriage and family therapy faculty is committed to training persons who are capable of addressing the full scope of the contemporary challenge confronting the family and the mental health profession.
 Moreover, they are committed to graduate training that is undergirded by a redemptive vision for the family.
 This vision is Christ-centered, and integrates Christian values with the study of marriage and family relationships, through a combined curriculum of theological studies and the social and behavioral sciences.
 The goal of the faculty is to prepare persons who are thoroughly equipped in theory and in practice to directly or indirectly express God’s grace in their care of families.